Wohlstand/libOPNMIDI/README.md

 # Key features
 * OPN2 emulation
+* Customizable bank of FM patches (You have to use the [bank editor](https://github.com/Wohlstand/OPN2BankEditor) to create own sound bank)
 * Stereo sound
 * Number of simulated chips can be specified as 1-100 (maximum channels 600!)
 * Pan (binary panning, i.e. left/right side on/off)